Horace Sherrell

-Horace Everett Sherrell (January 23, 1886 - 1940) was an American college football player and coach.
+Horace Everett Sherrell (January 23, 1886 – December 23, 1940) was an American college football player, politician, and merchant.

-Vanderbilt University
+College football career

-He was a prominent guard for Dan McGugin's Vanderbilt Commodores football team of Vanderbilt University.
+Sherrell was a prominent guard for Dan McGugin's Vanderbilt Commodores football team of Vanderbilt University.
 He also played baseball.

-1907

 Against Kentucky State in 1907; "On one of Craig's long runs Sherrell, who was only a sub last year, kept pace with the fast half back all the way, knocking down three tacklers en route to the goal."
 Sherrell was selected All-Southern.

-Coaching career
+Later life

-He coached the football of the Pulaski Training School in Pulaski, Tennessee in 1908.
+Sherrell coached the football of the Pulaski Training School, in Pulaski, Tennessee, in 1908.
+He later served in the Tennessee House of Representatives and the Tennessee Senate.
+Sherrell died suddenly, on December 23, 1940.